-Two conventional sounder circuits are provided on the CIE in the panel each capable of supplying up to 500 milliamps, each fused at 1.0A.
+Two conventional sounder circuits are provided in the panel, each fused at 1.0A.
 A 10K end of line resistor monitors the circuits for open and short circuit faults.

 Both circuits are configured to activate upon any fire condition and to de-activate when the Silence Alarm/ Acknowledge button is pressed on the front panel or a silence input is operated.
 Each sounder circuit can be configured independently via the PC configuration programme or the front panel pushbuttons (at Access level 3).